mateusproto/Pac-Men/README.md

 **How to Run:**

-- Download the files / folder index.html, pacmen.js and images
+- Download the files / folder index.html, pacmen.js, styles.css and images

 - Run index.html file in your browser